SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/ssh-into-sessions.rst

 Enabling SSH for your project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the SSH dialogue says that SSH is not enabled for this project, this likely
+If the SSH dialog says that SSH is not enabled for this project, this likely
 means that your project is using an old project template.

 .. image:: ../../_static/images/ui_ssh_activate.png